MellowKyler/pdfp/README.md

   - pdftoppm

 ## Balabolka advice
-- I recommend against using Bal4Web TTS, since it has less language options will cause the whole application to stall until it slowly works.
+- I recommend against using Bal4Web TTS, since it has less language options will cause the whole application to stall while it slowly works.
 It's mostly included just a proof of concept.
 - Instead, I recommend using Balabolka itself.
 Here is my advised setup!
   - View > Skins (Ctrl + K) > FM
   - View > Font and Colors (Ctrl + B) > Dark